-Political agenda actually was the major factor in this entire war on drugs.
+Political agenda actually was a major factor in this entire war on drugs.
 By the 1940s, the Federal Bureau of Narcotics was looking to criminalize the smoking of pot specifically to target certain racial and political groups such as the African-American community.
 They needed something to target, so marijuana became the next big target.
 This policy was typified in the presidency of Richard Nixon, who tightened the war on drugs to keep his political rivals behind bars and unfavorable racial groups down.
 This gave rise to the hippies, people who were advocating for a social revolution, and a symbol of rebellion against authority.

 The “war on drugs” thus brought with it a shift from reliance on imported supplies to domestic cultivation (particularly in Hawaii and California).
 Beginning in 1982 the Drug Enforcement Administration turned increased attention to marijuana farms in the United States, and there was a shift to the indoor growing of plants specially developed for small size and high yield.
 After over a decade of decreasing use, marijuana smoking began an upward trend once more in the early 1990s, especially among teenagers.